vigneshwaran-chandrasekaran/study-materials/README.md

 |  [React cheatsheet][ReCh1] | React cheatsheet  |
 |  [React Airbnb style guide][ReStG1] | React Airbnb style guide  |

+### General Js concepts
+ - var x; is a declaration, var x = 5; is a definition.
+ Declaration allocates memory and the definition assigns a value to this allocated memory.

 ### Array
  - Array length is not the count of values in the array, but the greatest numeric index plus one.